 VAT (value added tax) is the tax payable on all goods and services in the UK.
-The rate is currently 20% (since January 2010).
+The rate is currently 20% (as of 2018).

 With shop-bought goods, the tax is factored into the total price so you don't need to add it to the price displayed when at the cash register.
 If a bottle of water is priced at 75p then 75p is what you will pay.

 For larger, more expensive purchases you may see the breakdown of goods/service price, the VAT and the total payable.

 Are You Eligible for a VAT Refund?

 - You are eligible for a VAT refund if you live outside the EU

 - You are eligible for a VAT refund if you live outside the EU but are studying in the UK.
 You must be able to prove that you'll be leaving the EU for more than 12 months after you finish

 - You are eligible for a VAT refund if you are an EU citizen but you are leaving for a destination outside of the EU and do not return to the EU within 12 months

 What Can You Claim a VAT Refund On?